emmanuel-battesti/place-bot/README.md

 A gaussian noise has been added to the distance.
 As the *fov* is 360°, the first (at -Pi rad) and the last value (at Pi) should be the same.

-You can find an example of lidar use in the *solutions/my_robot_lidar_communication.py* file.

 To visualize lidar sensor data, you should set the parameter *draw_lidar* parameter of the *GuiSR* class to *True*.

 ### GPS sensor